 Next we headed towards Prem Mandir which is located at 10 minutes distance from the ISKCON temple by cab.

 The spectacular Prem Mandir has the most amazing visual lightings, fascinating architecture and sculptures depicting the tales of Lord Krishna.
 We knew that the most worthy time to visit this temple will be during evening, so we had saved the best for last.
 We reached there at about 8 PM and got to witness the grandeur of this spectacularly built temple.
 The statue of Lord Krishna carrying Goverdhan Parbat on one finger was notably stunning.

+So, here are all the recommended places to visit in Mathura, Vrindavan and Gokul.
 Have you been to Mathura, Vrindavan and Gokul?
-Do let me know you experiences in the comment box below.
+Do let me know your experiences in the comment box below.